-Appendix 2 Labour market and graduate satisfaction definitions
+Appendix 2: Labour market and graduate satisfaction definitions

 The 2023 GOS uses labour force indicator definitions informed by the standard labour force statistics model used by the ABS.
-Definitions for indicators used throughout this report are presented in Table 36 below.
+Definitions for indicators used throughout this report are presented in Table 27 below.

-Indicator/element Definition Employed Graduates who were usually or actually in paid employment for one or more hours in the week before the survey (including full-time or part-time hours) Employed full-time Graduates who were usually or actually in paid employment for at least 35 hours per week, in the week before the survey Available for employment Graduates who were employed, looking for employment or waiting to start a job in the week prior to the survey.
+Table 27 / Indicator definitions Indicator/element Definition Employed Graduates who were usually or actually in paid employment for one or more hours in the week before the survey (including full-time or part-time hours) Employed full-time Graduates who were usually or actually in paid employment for at least 35 hours per week, in the week before the survey Available for employment Graduates who were employed, looking for employment or waiting to start a job in the week prior to the survey.
 Available for full-time employment Graduates who were employed full-time or looking for full-time employment in the week prior to the survey.
 Underemployed Graduates who were usually or actually in paid employment for fewer than 35 hours per week, in the week before the survey, and who would prefer to work a greater number of hours.
-Overall employment rate Employed graduates (including in full-time, part- time or casual employment), as a proportion of those available for employment.
+Overall employment rate Employed graduates (including in full-time, part-time or casual employment), as a proportion of those available for employment.
 Full-time employment rate Graduates employed full-time, as a proportion of those available for full-time work.
 Labour force participation rate Graduates available for employment, as a proportion of all graduates.
 Median salary The median annual salary of graduates employed full-time.
 Full-time study rate Graduates who reported being in full-time study, as a proportion of all graduates.
-Undergraduate and Postgraduate satisfaction - overall satisfaction indicator The proportion of graduates who 'agreed' or 'strongly agreed' that they were satisfied with the overall quality of their course.
-Postgraduate Research graduate satisfaction, overall satisfaction indicator as well as scales on intellectual climate, infrastructure, Calculated from multiple survey items, representing the proportion of graduates who gave a positive response to items associated with each scale.
+Undergraduate and Postgraduate satisfaction - Overall satisfaction indicator The proportion of graduates who 'agreed' or 'strongly agreed' that they were satisfied with the overall quality of their course.

-Table 36 Indicator definitions
+Table 27 / Indicator definitions